BytecodeAgency/Coding-Standards/README.md

 # CSS preprocessors

 * Currently, SCSS is preferred for a project.
 If you want to use something else, discuss this with your superior.
+* Do not use extends, but use mixins
 * Make use of the functionalities the preprocessor gives you!
 Don't do stuff yourself that a preprocessor can take care off for you
-* You can compile your code to CSS using toolkits like Webpack or Gulp
+* You can compile your code to CSS using toolkits like Webpack or Gulp, although currently Parcel Bundler is the prefered method
 * Don't go and add prefixes by hand.
 Instead, let a plugin handle this for you
 * Try to avoid nesting, rather use BEM.
 Use of nesting is mostly resticted to :hover-states etc.
 * When you do nest, make it at most 3 levels deep
+* Provide the media queries rules inside the element
 * Break files out into small modules (avoid having a file that is larger than 100 lines)
 * Avoid using IDs throughout the site.
 Use IDs for parent elements.
 Example: Header, Footer, Main.
 Using Classes avoids having to use !important
 * For shameful code, use the *_shame.scss file*.
 We all have to do this sometimes, better own up to it.
 [More Geeky links](https://csswizardry.com/2013/04/shame-css/)